-While the titles are similar, as Jennifer noted, there’s a difference between what a product manager and a project manager are responsible for, although both are leadership roles that are, in a sense, acting like the CEO of a particular aspect of the job.
+While the titles are similar, as Jennifer noted, there’s a difference between a product manager job description and a project manager job description, although both are leadership roles that are, in a sense, acting like the CEO of a particular aspect of the job.
 Of course, these roles can also vary greatly depending on the types of products or projects being executed in the organization.
 For example, manufacturing product managers are responsible for tangible products and their delivery, while product managers leading software projects will have different types of teams to assist in the launch and delivery of the software.

 Additionally, while both roles are technically geared for the delivery of products and projects, there are different processes and best practices required of both roles.
 For example, many project managers are accustomed to working within the PMBOK or PMI guidelines for best project management practices.
 Whereas product managers might rely on lean manufacturing processes or lean software development methodologies, which can be wildly different ways of working with teams.

 As a result, these roles often intersect in an organization, and sometimes produce more than a little conflict.
 It’s important for managers to understand the difference between these roles and be mindful of areas of overlap.

 She defined the different roles as such: